Maruthi158/691-01-F21-DevRFP-Group5/RefinedProposal.md

 ## Other requirements:

-*  The student must complete an assignment and pass an exam in Module 1, before accessing Module 2.
-*  The student must have to remember his user credentials in order to login by completing authentication process.
+*  The student must have to remember their user credentials in order to login to the application.

 ## User Interface Sketches